jmooring/hugo-testing/content/en/_index.md

 description = "Building pages from data"
 +++

-This multilingual site build pages from data, based on an [article] by [Regis Philibert] of [The New Dynamic].
+This multilingual site builds pages from data, based on an [article] by [Regis Philibert] of [The New Dynamic].
 You can pull in different data for each language if necessary.

 [article]: https://www.thenewdynamic.com/article/toward-using-a-headless-cms-with-hugo-part-2-building-from-remote-api/
 [Regis Philibert]: https://discourse.gohugo.io/u/regis/